lpsinger/userguide/early_warning.rst

 ----------------

-All of our :term:`CBC` search pipelines (GstLAL [#GstLALEarlyWarning]_, MBTA, PyCBC [#PYCBCEWForeCast]_, and SPIIR) are participating in early-warning alerts.
+All of our :term:`CBC` search pipelines (GstLAL [#GstLALEarlyWarning]_, MBTA, PyCBC [#PYCBCEWForeCast]_, and SPIIR [#SPIIREarlyWarning]_) are participating in early-warning alerts.
 See the :doc:`content` section for details about alert types and contents.
 See the :doc:`analysis/searches` section for details on these analyses.
 Localizations will be produced with BAYESTAR; see the :doc:`analysis/parameter_estimation` section for details.

 :term:`BNS` signals sweep up smoothly in frequency for a few minutes across the